McIntosh Memorial Library Computer/Internet Acceptable Use Guidelines

 - Users may not abuse the library’s equipment.
 Library staff has the right to monitor the use of the equipment.

-Individuals under the age of 18 must have parental, guardian or caregiver permission to use the Internet.
-The Library assumes no responsibility for the use of the Internet by children.
-It is the responsibility of the parent, guardian or caregiver to determine what is appropriate and direct their children accordingly.
+Individuals under the age of 18 must have parental, guardian, or caregiver permission to use the Internet.
+The library assumes no responsibility for the use of the Internet by children.
+It is the responsibility of the parent, guardian, or caregiver to determine what is appropriate and direct their children accordingly.
+Please be aware there is no Internet filters on any library computer.